🚀 We are hiring! See open positions

 How to Set User Agent With cURL?

-The User-Agent header is one of the essential headers, which identifies the request sender's device with various details, such as the device type, operating system, browser name, and version.
+The How to Effectively Use User Agents for Web Scraping header is one of the essential headers, which identifies the request sender's device with various details, such as the device type, operating system, browser name, and version.
 Missing this header or misconfiguring it can lead to request blocking.

 To change the cURL User-Agent, we can use the -A cURL option: